apache/nuttx/configs/b-l475e-iot01a/README.txt

         is handled perfectly and, since it is TCP, there is no loss of data and all tests pass.
 That is as good as I can do for now.

+        Another Errata:  "Using the STack packet format and no CRC field, the reading from RX FIFO to the last received byte, is not possible. ..."
+        Workaround: "By configuring the packet handler with at least one byte of CRC, the problem is solved.
+If the CRC is not required in the application, configure one byte of CRC in the receiver only, to read the payload correctly from RX FIFO."

+        Reducing the FIFO to 94 bytes fixed the problem with the 2 byte CRC but did not resolve that occasional, harmless RX FIFO error.